GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

 You'll see a pretty noisy `stdout` which includes debugging information and various warnings.
-More "info level" logging messages are prefixed with "Overflow:", see /The `CNSA.BlockState` Datapoint and Log/ below.
+More "info level" logging messages are prefixed with "Overflow:", see *The `CNSA.BlockState` Datapoint and Log* below.

 ## Exercising the `cnsa-sink` service
 ### Storage of filtered, forwarded logs